 Before you decide to go to an e-waste recycling company, be aware of the company’s guidelines and code of ethics.
-There are a surprising number of e-waste recycling companies that simply dump phones into a shipping container and send them off to poor countries which have little to no safety or health regulations.
-All e-waste recycling firms handle waste and destroy data in a different matter, which is why it is important to find a an e-waste company that is abides by HIPAA guidelines and is either an NAID member or/and is NAID certified.
+There are a surprising number of e-waste recycling companies that dump phones into a shipping container and send them off to developing countries which have little to no safety or health regulations.
+All e-waste recycling firms handle waste and destroy data in a different matter, which is why it is essential to find an e-waste company that is abiding by HIPAA guidelines and is either a NAID member or/and is NAID certified.
 West Coast Computer Recycler is just one of the many e-waste and data destruction firms based in the greater Los Angeles that is known for its strict adherence to HIPAA rules.
 There are many opportunities to recycle your e-waste.
-For instance, many local e-waste companies hold free e-waste collections where you can drop-off any of your unwanted electronics.
+For instance, many local e-waste companies hold free e-waste collections where you can drop off any of your unwanted electronics.
 Many e-waste companies provide different services for recycling purposes and data destruction needs.
-Although many phone and electronic companies provide buyback programs, you should take a few precautions before deciding to participate in such programs.
+Although many phone and electronic companies offer buyback programs, you should take a few precautions before deciding to participate in such programs.
 Don’t be fooled into thinking you are doing an eco-friendly deed by participating in some of these programs.
-It is not unusual for companies to practice poor disposal methods.
+It is not unusual for companies to practice inferior disposal methods.
 For instance, some companies would gather up all e-waste collected and auction them to the highest bidder where they are then exported to developing countries.
-A much more ideal way of recycling e-waste is through a qualified recycling center where you can be rest assured that your e-waste is properly disposed of.
+A much more ideal way of recycling e-waste is through a qualified recycling center where you can rest assured that your e-waste is correctly disposed of.